 One big question for people just discovering the value of fake flowers and arrangements is “How do I store my artificial plants?”

-The great news is storing fake plants and arrangements is a relatively easy process.
+The great news is artificial flower storage is a relatively easy process and the same process applies to storing artificial plants and fake flower crafts.
 The best way to store them is to place them in a dry, airtight container and an area with minimal light.

-Consider using plastic storage drawers or tubs to store your faux flowers and arrangements, but be sure to choose storage that is large enough that it doesn’t squish or crumple the leaves or stems.
+Consider using plastic storage drawers or tubs for flower storage and plant storage, but be sure to choose storage that is large enough that it doesn’t squish or crumple the leaves or stems.
 If you have a plant or arrangement that is too large for an airtight container, cover it with a dust cover or use a large cloth bag to keep dust from accumulating on the petals or leaves while in storage.

 Store your faux plants and arrangements in an area with little light, such as basement storage area, crawl space or attic.
 The less light they receive in storage, the longer they will last without fading.